 Leyva’s alleged participation in the conspiracy began in 2000 and continued until his indictment in 2012.

 The Beltran Leyva gang started to split apart in late 2009, when one brother, Arturo, who took over for Alfredo, was shot dead by Mexican marines and another brother, Carlos, was detained two weeks later.
 Another brother, Hector, was arrested in San Miguel de Allende in October.

-The cartel has distributed tens of thousands of kilograms of dangerous narcotics and engaged in a campaign of violence that sparked drug wars and jeopardized public safety across North America, Assistant Attorney General Leslie Caldwell said in a statement.
+The Levya cartel has distributed tens of thousands of kilograms of dangerous narcotics and engaged in a campaign of violence that sparked drug wars and jeopardized public safety across North America, said Assistant Attorney General Leslie Caldwell.

 With the takedown of the Beltran Leyva leadership, the cartel has splintered into untold numbers of gangs that terrorize central and southern Mexico, including the states of Morelos and Guerrero south of Mexico City.

 Associated Press writer Pete Yost and Katherine Corcoran, AP chief of bureau for Mexico and Central America, contributed to this report.